 Value and Extended Usability

-What could be better than getting two beds for the price of one?
+What could be better for someone than getting two beds for the price of one?
 Well, except getting two beds for the price of one that lasts a lot longer than most other mattresses, that is.
-By turning the mattress over, your product should last longer and maintain consistent performance despite long-term use.
+By turning it over, your flippable mattress should last longer and maintain consistent performance despite long-term use.

 If your reversible mattress has a different comfort level on either side, it can be used to appeal to a variety of sleepers.
 Side sleepers might revel in the pressure relief of the soft setting while stomach sleepers could find a firmer level of support keeps them snoozing soundly.
 If your preferences change your bed changes with them!